code16/sharp/docs/form-fields/geolocation.md

 Set the map zoom level, from 1 (the World) ou 25.
 Default is 10.

+### `setMapsProvider(string $provider)`

+You can choose between 2 providers for the Maps display:
+- "gmaps" for Google Maps (requires an API key, see below)
+- "osm" for Open Street Maps

 ### `setGeocoding(bool $geocoding = true)`

-Autorize geocoding, meaning enter an address and get back the coordinates.
+Authorize geocoding, meaning enter an address and get back the coordinates.
 Default is false.
-Require an api key (see below).
+May require an API key depending on the provider (see below).

+### `setGeocodingProvider(string $provider)`

+You can choose between 2 providers for geocoding:
+- "gmaps" for Google Maps (requires an API key, see below)
+- "osm" for Open Street Maps ([Nominatim](https://nominatim.openstreetmap.org))

 ### `setApiKey(string $apiKey)`

-A valid Google Maps Api key, needed for geocoding.
+If you use Google Maps as provider, for maps ou geocoding, you'll need a valid Google Maps Api key.

 ## Formatter